mayabenowitz/Origins/README.md

 Children pick berries on their way home.

+Neighbours harvest food together, cook in community kitchens, and eat in community dining halls.

 The exterior walls are rough enough for mosses and beneficial insects in designated habitat zones.

+Children dance around a fire singing to a dark stary night.

+**Adults get their funk on--making funny noises and faces, expressing their inner child without fear of judgement or being seen as weird**.

+**Children laugh and learn they are safe to be themselves.**

 Swallows nest in printed cavities above the edible areas.